juicysteak7/juicysteak7/README.md

   - Machine Learning
   - Embedded Systems

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently studying ...

   - Major of Computer Science at Portland State University

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

-  - pjg2@pdx.edu

 <!---
 juicysteak7/juicysteak7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.